NebulaXaD/Pico_UD/README.md

 The upper pot controls the phase lead, the tht one controls the frequency for the startup and phase lead of the coil (very important this one is tuned well, mentioned later why), and the lower one controls ocd.

 # Some notes on the design:

-If you soldered everything correctly, it should draw 500-750mW idle.

 If you have spare ic heatsinks, put one on the 3.3V reg since it gets a bit warm after the board is powered for extended periods.